evankiely/PyOT/PassiveThermostat/README.md

 Connect the power pin to either a 3.3 or 5v power pin, the ground pin to ground, and the data pin to one of the Pi's GPIO data pins.
 Be sure to note which data pin you've chosen, as you will need to alter the script to reflect that.
 In the script, I have specified GPIO pin four, which is physical pin 7, for all sensor instances in the script.
 This may be a bit confusing if you've never worked with electronics before, so I encourage you to review the Raspberry Pi's GPIO pinout documentation, which can be [found here](https://www.raspberrypi.org/documentation/usage/gpio/).
 In sum, it's important to realize that the physical pin numbering is independent of the GPIO number, since there is no need to count or refer to pins that do not handle data.
 After all, you'll likely never need to ping the voltage line for information.

 Finally, I should mention that the script is set-up, initially, to pretend as if a single sensor is really two.
-This sounds way more confusing than it actually is; it is simply a proof of concept by way of software modeling, and is done by creating two instances with the same reference pin (see line 385).
+This sounds way more confusing than it actually is; it is simply a proof of concept by way of software modeling, and is done by creating two instances with the same reference pin.
 Remember to change these reference pins as needed, or start with only a single sensor, otherwise you will receive some very confusing results.

 ## Establishing the Gmail Interface and Declaring Environmental Variables

+**Note**: Because this program uses standard SMTP and IMAP interfaces, you are not constrained to using Gmail for this aspect of the project.
+You can use any email provider who will allow you to interface this way, though not all will provide API style tokens, requiring you to use your actual password.
+In the case where you choose, say, ProtonMail, you would need to interface with the [ProtonMail Bridge](https://protonmail.com/bridge/), which is only available to users who have purchased a subscription.
+However, using most other free providers should only require you to replace "gmail" with the domain of the provider you select.
+For example: imap.gmail.com and smtp.gmail.com become imap.(domain).com and smtp.(domain).com

 To begin with, if you haven't already created a Gmail account, go do that now.
 It will require a verified phone number, so keep that in mind.